The term ‘VO2 max’ will be familiar to many cyclists, and most riders will know it’s a metric that differentiates professional cyclists from amateurs.

-For Grand Tour contenders such as Froome, Roglič and Pogačar to climb fast in the mountains, they must be able to sustain high levels of power for a long time.
+For Grand Tour contenders such as Vollering, Niewiadoma, Roglič and Pogačar to climb fast in the mountains, they must be able to sustain high levels of power for a long time.

-This maximal steady-state power is the point where production of those fatiguing byproducts mentioned above (including the substance ‘lactate’) equal the maximum rate at which those by-products can be cleared.
-Above this point, you fatigue quickly, but when riding at or below it, power can be sustained for a relatively long time.
+This maximal steady-state power is the point where production of those fatiguing byproducts mentioned above, such as hydrogen ions, equal the maximum rate at which those by-products can be cleared.
+Beyond this point, you fatigue quickly, but when riding at or below it, power can be sustained for a relatively long time.

-Generally speaking, the closer the steady-state gets to the athletes’ VO2 max, the better.
+Generally speaking, the closer the steady-state gets to an athlete’s VO2 max, the better.

 In contrast to amateur cyclists, who may be limited by their VO2 max and/or their maximal steady-state power (and the relationship between the two), elite riders possess both extraordinarily high VO2 max numbers and high maximal steady-state power numbers.